prathimacode-hub/ML-ProjectKart/Facial Expression Recognition Using ML/README.md

 ### Data Augmentation

-* We have used data augmentation to increase size of our dataset.
+* We have used data augmentation to increase size of our dataset

 ### Learning Algorithms